720kb/comunicator/README.md

 - `sendTo(whoami, who, what)`: this sends `what` to `who`.
 The message is sent to `who` with `whoami` as sender;

-- `isUserPresent(who)`: checks if `who` is connected to comunicator.
+- `isUserPresent(who)`: checks if `who` is connected to Comunicator.

 Comunicator is also an `EventEmitter` and can emit these events:

-- `comunicator:user-joined`: emitted when user fulfills the connection in comunicator.
-The event payload contains who joined;
+- `comunicator:user-joined`: emitted when a user fulfills the connection in Comunicator.
+The event payload contains the comunicator client who joined;

-- `comunicator:user-leave`: emitted when user close the comunicator connection.
-The event payload contains who leaves;
+- `comunicator:user-leave`: emitted when a user closes the Comunicator connection.
+The event payload contains the comunicator client who leaves;

 - `comunicator:message-arrived`: emitted when a message is arrived.
-The event payload contains the informations that describe the message itself:
+The event payload contains the informations that describes the message itself:
 ```javascript
   {
     'whoami': <sender>,